OCamlverse/ocamlverse.github.io/content/hardware_design.md

 # Hardware Design

-Ocaml has recently started to be used in the hardware design space:
+OCaml has recently started to be used in the hardware design space:

 * [Hardcaml](https://github.com/janestreet/hardcaml): An OCaml library for designing hardware.
   Compiles to VHDL, verilog and C.